 Final Step: Make Your Decision

 I shared these sample illustrations with several people whose opinion I trust.
 The vast majority preferred illustration G (by Duha Lee) overall, with illustration C (by Cecil Lu) being a close runner-up.
 Duha also exhibited the most enthusiasm for the project and has personal connections to the story, so I felt like she was the natural choice for this book.
-It’s been incredibly validating working with her and I can’t wait to share her beautiful work with you when the book is published later this year!
+It’s been incredibly validating working with her and I can’t wait to share her beautiful work with you when the book is published!
+(Update: It’s published and available here now!)

 I was listening to the radio recently, and the hosts were discussing a survey about career-ending moves made in job interviews.
 An example mentioned was repeatedly swearing in the interview.
 One host teased the other, saying this applies to her since she frequently swears.
 The other retorted: “Look, I’m just being honest and true to myself.
 That’s my message to kids out there: be yourself.”